MorenoLaQuatra/MuGER/README.md

-# Multilingual Genenerative Error Correction (MuGER)
+# Multilingual Generative Error Correction (MuGER)

 This repository contains the code for the paper "A Novel Multilingual Benchmark for Post-ASR Generative Error Correction", currently under review.